lxxxl123/mjt-maven/note/FW.md

     - (v): show / reveal / demonstrate
     - adj: easy to notice

+## marble
+- marble
+  - (n.) a small ball usually made of coloured and transparent glass, used in children's games
+  - (n.) a type of very hard rock

 ## meadow

 - meadow: a field with flower